 – Store data in the local file system

-– Periodically report back to the name node by means of heartbeat
+– Periodically report back to the name node using heartbeat

 HDFS Write Operation:

-Hadoop follows below steps for write any big file:
+Hadoop follows the below steps for write any big file:

 - Create File and update the FS image after getting one file write request from any HDFS client.